 Entry Requirements & How to Apply

-- RQF BTEC National Extended Diploma / Cambridge Technical Extended MMM - DMM within a Biological Science subject.
+• BTEC National / Cambridge Technical Extended Diploma: DDM within a Biological Science subject.

-- 96 - 112 points from the Access to Higher Education Diploma within a Science subject covering sufficient Biology content.
-Access to Higher Education Diplomas are accepted in the areas of Biosciences, Health Care, Health Science and Science.
-A minimum of 5 GCSEs at grade C/4 or above in English language, Mathematics and Science are also required
+• Access to Higher Education Diploma: 15 Level 3 credits at Distinction in Biological Science.
+Access to Higher Education Diplomas in the areas of Biosciences, Health Care, Health Science and Science are acceptable.
+A minimum of 5 GCSEs at grade C/4 or above in English language, Mathematics and Science will also be required.

 You will be expected: